 If it is concluded that the dispensing category needs to be changed during the renewal of the marketing authorization process, the State Institute for Drug Control will change the dispensing category within its decision on the extension of the marketing authorization.
 In other cases, the State Institute for Drug Control will initiate a procedure to amend the marketing authorization.
 The marketing authorization holder is then required to submit proposals for amendments to the Summary of Product Characteristics, package leaflet and labeling on the packaging of the product to the State Institute for Drug Control.

 9. What are the requirements for the importation of either traditional medicines or OTC products?

 Generally, in order to import medicinal products (including traditional herbal and over-the-counter medicinal products) from non-EEA countries, it is necessary to obtain a manufacturing authorization from the State Institute for Drug Control.
 The imported medicinal products must comply with the GMP requirements.
-Every batch of imported medicinal products manufactured in a third country must undergo an analysis of all the active substances contained therein in an EEA member state in accordance with the registration requirements before it can be released onto the EEA market (including the Czech market).
+Every batch of imported medicinal products manufactured in a third country must undergo an analysis in an EEA member state of all the active substances contained therein, in accordance with the registration requirements, before it can be released onto the EEA market (including the Czech market).
 Certain third countries have a mutual recognition agreement in place between the EU and such third country.
-In such case, special conditions are applicable for such importation, e.g. full analytical testing may not be required.
+In this case, special conditions are applicable for importation, e.g. full analytical testing may not be required.
 If a medicinal product has been released in another EEA member state, it is possible to import it into the Czech Republic under the authorization for wholesale distribution of medicinal products.

 Importation from the countries of the European Union is permitted within the concept of the parallel trade of medicines in accordance with the principle of free movement of goods within the EU.
-For further information please see Marketing, Manufacturing, Packaging & Labeling, Advertising, in particular Answer No. 7.
+For further information please see Chapter: Marketing, Manufacturing, Packaging & Labeling, Advertising, in particular Answer No. 28.